 What you can do if you suspect your son or daughter is being bullied

-- Try to talk with your child in a quiet and relaxed atmosphere.
+- Try to talk to your child in a quiet and relaxed atmosphere.
 Avoid giving her or him the third degree.
 Go for a walk, have some ice cream or play together and then try to listen if your kid is willing to share what is bothering her or him.

 - Do not talk to the bully.
 You can make the situation worse.
 This means you should not reach out to the parents of the bully.
 Under no circumstance threaten the aggressor or their family.

 - Do speak with teachers and administrators to see what happens at school.
-Also find out what the school’s anti-bullying policy is.
+Also, find out what the school’s anti-bullying policy is.

 - Monitor social networks and text messages.

 - Reinforce your child’s self-esteem.
 Teach him to speak to himself in positive rather than negative terms.

 - Expand your child’s social circle by signing them up for extracurricular activities.
 They can be a part of a team, a club or volunteer.

 - Seek the help of an expert, like a child psychologist, to teach them how to defend themselves against hurtful words and actions.